marcuslull/DSA/src/main/java/Notes/Notes.md

 * Look for opportunities to use a greedy approach
 * Try to while loop on !null if possible, this makes internal if/else much easier to manage
   * return null at the end of algo to terminate the loop
+* `while()` for unknown number of loops, `for()` for known number of loops
+* Some array problems are best handled by iterating backwards 'like running total' type issues
+* Make decision trees to clearly illustrate repeated logic

 ## Int
 Max size of int is: `2,147,483,647` This is important to know when working with large numbers.